$ £ ¥

 No divergence

-EUR/USD shows no significant divergence with its MACD on this daily chart.
+EUR/USD shows no significant divergence with its MACD on this daily chart

 Some analysts want to see three hits of a high in price combined with three hits of a low in the indicator, or vice versa, which is called the “1-2-3 Divergence Trade.”
-Some analysts go overboard and speak of multiple types of divergences, including “hidden” divergences and other fancy-sounding folderol.
+Some analysts go overboard and speak of multiple types of divergences, including “hidden” divergences and other fancy-sounding folderols.
 These are all just invented names applied to the core concept of price and momentum going in opposite directions.
 Do not be intimidated.

 Nevertheless, do be afraid of entering divergence trades without confirmation from other indicators or from fundamentals.